 It is the Tenant’s responsibility to promptly report any repairs or maintenance that may be required to the managing agent or the Landlord.
 If the Landlord manages the property, the Tenant must contact the Landlord direct.
 If the Landlord is managing the property you will be given contact details at the start of the Tenancy.
 If you fail to report lack of repair or maintenance then you may be liable for the costs of any damage caused to the property.

-The Tenant should not, except in an emergency, instruct any contractor to carry out any works to the property.
+The Tenant should not instruct any contractor to carry out any works to the property.
 If the Tenant does so, without prior approval from the Landlord or the agent, then the Tenant may have to pay the contractor’s invoice.
 The amount may not repayable to the Tenant by the Landlord or be deductible from future rent payments etc.